A family trust is one of the most popular ways to safeguard assets for your loved ones.

 You can gift or sell the property to the family trust.
 Gifting and selling differ in their benefits and implications: you must choose what is best for you and your family.

 Signing a gift deed transfers ownership of a property to a family trust without payment.
-Having an outstanding home loan on the property may complicate the process.

 A family trust helps you maintain control over your assets so that only those entitled to the assets under the terms of the trust document can own or sell them.